 - You must maintain a passport valid for at least six months into the future.

 - You must keep track of your visa expiration date.
 If needed, you must make certain to apply for a new one on your next trip home so you are able to return to the US.

-- Before you travel outside the US, your DSO must sign the travel authorization signature on your I-20.
-You will not be allowed to re-enter the United States without a travel authorization.
-This signature is only valid for 1 academic year.
+- Before you travel outside the US, your DSO must sign the travel endorsement signature on your I-20.
+You may not be allowed to re-enter the United States without a travel endorsement.
+This signature is valid for 1 year.